Mark Raymond was named the 2017 NESCAC Coach of the Year

 "I'm thrilled that we've been able to attract Mark Raymond to Williams," said former Williams President Adam Falk.
 "All of us are impressed by the sharp upward trajectory of the St. Lawrence football program under his leadership.
 I'm looking forward to Mark bringing to Williams the same commitment to excellence he showed as head coach at St. Lawrence, both on and off the football field."

-Raymond earned a bachelor's degree from the University of Buffalo (where he majored in health and human services and lettered in football for three years) in 1993 and a master's in education from St. Lawrence.
+Raymond was a three-year starter and team captain (1992) at The University of Buffalo, where he also won the Coaches Award.
+He earned a bachelor's degree from the University of Buffalo (where he majored in health and human services) in 1993 and a later earned Master's in Education from St. Lawrence.
 Aside from a brief stint from 2007 to 2010 as a special agent with the U.S. Secret Service, Raymond has spent the past two and a half decades coaching football, nearly all of it at the Division III level.

 His intercollegiate coaching career began at St. Lawrence, where he served as an assistant coach for three years (August of 1993 until May 1996) working with linebackers, defensive ends, and wide receivers and serving as recruiting coordinator.